Geography

-The Geography curriculum at Stanford School is unique.
+The Geography curriculum at Laceby Stanford Primary Academy is unique.
 It is broad and balanced with a breadth of engaging opportunities.
 We want to enable children to be secure in their geographical knowledge, as well as having an awareness of being global citizens and an understanding of how we can take better care of our planet by identifying current issues linked to climate change.

 The Geography curriculum is purposeful and relevant to the pupils.
 The knowledge and skills pupils acquire, build on their previous learning, allowing them to transfer key skills, knowledge and concepts to their long-term memories.
 Geography is carefully planned and sequenced in order to promote progression and development of key skills as children advance through our school.